GiovanniZambiasi/gameplay-framework-unity/README.md

 *Consider each folder in the example a C# `namespace`*

 ### Casting a fireball
 Now, the `Wizard` needs to be able to cast a `Fireball`, but they're in separate namespaces.
-Simply including the `using WizardsAndGoblins.Spells` directive in any of the `Wizard`'s scripts would be a violation of the [rule of abstraction](#rules-3).
+Simply including the `using WizardsAndGoblins.Spells` directive in any of the `Wizard`'s scripts would be a violation of the [namespaces rule](#when-do-i-use-abstraction).
 This is where abstraction comes into play:

 We need to define a communication layer between `Wizards` and their `Spells`.
 For that, we will declare an interface:
 ```cs